jtobin/gap-leave-analysis/README.md

 ![gap vs paid parental leave](https://github.com/jtobin/gap-leave-analysis/raw/master/figures/p0.png)

 And then, wage gap data vs *total* parental leave:

 ![gap vs total parental leave](https://github.com/jtobin/gap-leave-analysis/raw/master/figures/p1.png)

+The measured correlation is 0.1917 in the case of parental leave, vs. 0.1319 for total leave.

 The variation is such that that you might argue a quantile regression would be more suiting.
 Here's the first plot again with a 0.5 (median) quantile